Scaling fintech start-ups is increasingly important as incumbents look to them for innovation

 It puts forward three concrete recommendations that will help FinTech start-ups, and especially scale-ups, grow.

-The survey results highlight some interesting views about how FinTech start-ups experience the challenge of scaling
+The survey results highlight some interesting views about how FinTech start-ups experience the challenge of scaling their businesses:

 It’s hardly surprising that almost all FinTechs have an ambition to scale up.
 As one CEO put it: “It is not a question of whether we should scale up but when.”
 However, fewer than two-thirds of respondents say they have the necessary competencies to deliver on this ambition.
 And little more than one-third said they have a global network to support their scaling journey.